lanthale/LibRawFX/README.md

 </dependency>
 ```

-- In the Class where the start method is add as one of the first lines:
+- In the Class where the start method is add as one of the first lines the following code to install the file handler:

      `RAWImageLoaderFactory.install();`

-- Add the following lines to your java config:
+- and add the following lines to your java config:
 ```
 --add-modules jdk.incubator.foreign -Dforeign.restricted=permit
 --add-exports=javafx.graphics/com.sun.javafx.iio=org.librawfx